forestgrape/coronavirus/index.md

 > *Comments*, often subjective, are formatted the same as [definitions](#definitions) and sometimes additionally marked with programming style '//'.
 Otherwise distinction is done by context/content.

 ---

 ## Updates
 All updates regarding the current Covid Situation here.
 Larger updates here, smaller updates are noted in the section [Minor Updates](#minor-updates) below.

 > ### A word of Caution regarding Vaccines (28.1.)
 > What worries me most at the moment is the vaccination rushes and races.
-It is great and an extraordinary achievement to have vaccines and around the world vaccination is well organized.
+It is great and an extraordinary achievement to have vaccines and vaccination programs are well organized.
 It increases the safety and life quality for people at risk for severe Covid-19
 > * What has been shown for the approved vaccines they efficiently prevent Covid-19 with typical symptoms combined with positive NPS PCR test and severe Covid-19 at tolerable reactogenicity (typical vaccine side effects).
-> * What is mostly unknown/not investigated/not published are adverse effects such as subtle immune system disorders or long-term effects.
-There are open questions how  SARS-CoV-2 infections are changed apart from preventing typical/severe Covid-19: The effects of vaccines on virus shedding, virus evolution and changed pathogenesis are mostly unknown/unpublished too.
+> * What is mostly unknown/not investigated/not published are adverse effects such as immune system disorders or long-term effects (both less a concern for inactivated virus vaccines for other technologies the effects depend on the exact formulation).
+There are open questions how  SARS-CoV-2 infections are changed apart from reducing typical/severe Covid-19: The effects of vaccines on virus shedding, virus evolution (both point mutations and recombination) and changed pathogenesis are largely unknown/unpublished.
 >
 > An unbiased discussion is missing since many risks ignored and unknown risks are dismissed as not possible.
-> In my opinion, for the time being, the vaccines should be used as evaluated and benefits are known: For seronegative and PCR negative people at the risk of severe Covid.
-If it turns out, that the benefits outweigh the risks, the summer would be a good time to vaccine many/those not at serious risk.
-[A concrete argumentation is in work.]
+> In my opinion, for the time being, the vaccines should be used as the evaluation carried out show clear benefits: For seronegative and PCR negative people at the risk of severe Covid.
+If it turns out, that the benefits outweigh the risks, summer would be a good time to vaccine many/those not at risk.
+[Argumentation is in work.]

 - 18.1.-23.1.
 [Diagnosis and Viral Load](./diagnosis_and_viral_load.md) page in online work (replacing the sections 'Viral Load' and 'Diagnosis' on the Covid19 page).